 2. They can make nut butters and nut milks.

-High-powered blenders make quick work of nuts and can turn them into nut butters with whatever consistency you want (and you can even mix nuts together to change things up).
+High-powered blenders make quick work of nuts and can turn them into nut butters with whatever consistency you want (and you can even mix different nuts together to change things up).
 You can also process nuts with water to make homemade nut milk.

 Read More: How To Make Almond Milk at Home